ggreer/geoff.greer.fm/_posts/2014-03-20-sign-your-releases.md

 <br />

 Remember, [security is a process, not a product](https://www.schneier.com/crypto-gram-0005.html).
 If you distribute software, you have to constantly asses threats to your users and ameliorate them.
 Signing releases makes users safer.
-The more of us who do it, the safer we'll all be.
+The more of us who sign and verify releases, the safer we'll all be.

 ---